 Precincts: The precinct is the neighborhood center for all elections.
 Volunteering and talking with your neighbors helps get people excited about our candidates and issues – and it encourages them to vote.
 Usually there’s just one polling location in each precinct, but some polling places serve more than one precinct.

-Training: Every year, the Fairfax County Republican Committee recruits precinct captains and trains them on organizing their precincts, using our voter databases, recruiting and managing volunteers, and getting out the vote on Election Day.
+Training: Every year, the Fairfax GOP recruits Precinct Captains and trains them on organizing their precincts, using our voter databases, recruiting and managing volunteers, and getting out the vote on Election Day.
 We help our Precinct Captains with comprehensive ongoing mentoring and support.